 Carmichael records a slight variation, whereby (shortly after birth) the infant was handed to and fro across a fire from the midwife to the father, as blessings were said “in an almost inaudible murmur.”43 The child was then carried round the fire three times sunwise with further words of blessing being said.

-A great procession was often made to the church on the occasion of the child's baptism – although it was not unheard of for the baptism to take place at home, with the priest making use of a special bowl that was set aside for the purpose, instead of the baptismal font.44 Perhaps this was done in order to keep costs down, since a church baptism could be expensive.
+A great procession was often made to the church on the occasion of the child’s baptism – although it was not unheard of for the baptism to take place at home, with the priest making use of a special bowl that was set aside for the 44 Perhaps this was done in order to keep costs down, since a church baptism could be expensive.

 On the way to the church it was customary to hand out a piece of cake or bread and cheese to the first person who was met.
 If the child being baptised was a boy, the christening piece was given to the first female met along the way, and vice versa.45 This was seen as being ‘a gift from the baby’, and the child’s future was often divined from the character of the person who was met, and whether or not they were seen as being lucky or unlucky (according to the same correspondences given for the frìth, presumably).46